callstack/byorg-ai/docs/src/docs/core/error-handling.md

 # Error handling

-Error handler receives the error object, and returns message that should be sent back to the user.
-In order to react for errors being thrown by the byorg, you can pass you own error handler.
+The error handler in byorg.ai is responsible for processing error objects and returning messages that are sent back to the user.
+You can customize the error handling by providing your own error handler function.
+This allows you to define specific reactions to errors and deliver appropriate feedback to users.

 ```js
 function handleError(error: unknown): SystemResponse {